Generic Python API Guide

 teleop.run()

-The modular IK stack allows you to map 6DoF XR poses directly to robot joint configurations using a JAX-powered optimizer.
+The modular IK stack maps 6DoF XR poses and explicit end-effector commands to robot joint configurations using a JAX-powered optimizer.

 Modular Components